sgelernter/synthgarden/README.md

 // code here

 - Samples Recordings, and Download
-`A recorder is monkey-patched to change the audio mimeType to mp3 using the MediaRecorder API, and an mpegEncoder.`
+A recorder is monkey-patched to change the audio mimeType to mp3 using the `MediaRecorder API`, and an `mpegEncoder`.
 ```js
 class PatchedRecorder extends Tone.Recorder {
     constructor(props) {